tgravescs/spark/docs/configuration.md

   <td>None</td>
   <td>
     The script the executor should run to discover a particular resource type.
-This should return a comma-separated list of GPU index's for the task to use.
+This should return a string in the format of: count:unit:comma-separated list of addresses. unit and addresses can be empty if they don't apply to the resource type.
   </td>
 </tr>
 <tr>
   <td><code>spark.extraListeners</code></td>
   <td>(none)</td>